 Coffee is one of the most popular drinks in the world.
-In the past, coffee was more popular in Europe and United States.
+In the past, it was more popular in Europe and United States.
 These days, many people in Asian countries have started to love the drink.
 This has led to a new rush to meet the demand of these people.

-As a result, big coffee companies like Starbucks have expanded aggressively in Asian countries (The company has more than 3000 stores in China).
+As a result, big companies like Starbucks have expanded aggressively in Asian countries (The company has more than 3000 stores in China).

 Meanwhile, small Chinese companies like Luckin Brands have seen significant growth.
 The company is worth more than $4 billion.
 Starbucks stock has risen significantly and is now worth more than $98 billion.

 It has been a great time for coffee companies like Starbucks, Dunkin, and Luckin.
 However, the price of coffee beans has been declining.

 Just like other agricultural crops, coffee has specific weather requirements at different stages of its growth.
 For instance, during the flowering and bean formation, adequate rainfall is needed.